Jury finds man not guilty of animal cruelty, attorney calls it a misunderstanding

 “We think this was possibly a mistake or misunderstanding,” Li said.
 “Ultimately the dog was not injured and that's possibly something the jury might have looked at because the case was about whether the dog was tortured.”

+The dog was surrendered to the Hawaiian Humane Society, and has been adopted out to another family.

-Lacuesta’s attorney says they are exploring legal options to get the dog back from the Hawaiian Humane Society.
+Lacuesta’s attorney says they are exploring legal options to get the dog back.